TENS (Transcutaneous Electrical Nerve Stimulation) for pain

 - A review of research to date suggests that TENS may not provide significant treatment for low back pain.
 9,10

 - A special form of TENS treatment is electroacupuncture, which is discussed in HPRC’s InfoReveal on acupuncture.
 Electroacupuncture cannot be self-administered and must be performed by a professional acupuncturist.

-According the FDA and the American Cancer Society, TENS is generally safe.
+According the American Cancer Society, TENS is generally safe.
 Although TENS units are available “over the counter,” always consult your healthcare provider before buying and using one.
 Once you get a TENS unit, consult a physical therapist, healthcare provider, or other professional to learn how to use it and where to place the electrodes.
 Although TENS units are relatively safe, the electrodes can cause irritation or small burns if the power is too high or if you have sensitive skin.
 Further cautions should be noted: